DrakeRyzer/Drakes-DnD5e-Home-Rules/Combat Rules/index.md

 ## Unarmed Stikes Attacks
-Unarmed strikes, be they punches, kicks, head-butts, or any similar forceful blow, count as weapons for features and spells that require them.
+Unarmed strikes, be they punches, kicks, head-butts, or any similar forceful blow, count as weapons for features and spells that require them, except for Two-weapon Fighting.

 ## Called Shots
 Often times, in combat, characters might want to target a specific body part or feature of their target when making an attack.
 This is commonly referred to as a “called shot.”
 If this is a mechanic you want to implement in your game, consider using the following variant rule.